IchNukeDichWeg/Discord.py-Nuker/README.md

 You need to create your bot application (essentially the bot's account) on the Discord development page.
 There is an excellent guide here: https://discordpy.readthedocs.io/en/latest/discord.html which outlines the steps on how to make your bot application.
 Please also make sure you enable PRIVILEGED INTENTS which you can do here (https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents).
 Once finished, start the application and copy your token into the Code under ``` token = "UR BOT TOKEN HERE" ``` then just Run it , Invite the Bot to the Server and do whatever Command you want.

 To create an invite link, head back to https://discord.com/developers/applications/me under the "Applications" section, click on your bot application, and open the OAuth2 page.
 At the bottom of the page, you'll find Discord's OAuth2 URL generator.
 Select the bot and `applications.commands` options.
 Once you select the `bot` option, a list of permissions will appear, allowing you to configure the permissions your bot needs.
 Chose `Administrator`.
 Grab the link via the "Copy" button and enter it in your browser.
-Then chose the Server press `Continue` then Press `Authorize` and then your ready to use it,
+Then chose the Server press `Continue` then Press `Authorize` and then your ready to use it

+---

+Any good coders help me improve it and dont come at me ik its not the most advanced one